springgen-dev/springgen/README.md

 from scratch or copy-paste from a previous project every single time.

 SpringGen is built around that repeated workflow.
-Whether you are a freelancer spinning up a new client backend, a founder building an MVP, or a developer starting another microservice — run the CLI or web UI, get a consistent production-ready backend, and start writing business logic.
+Whether you are a freelancer spinning up a new client backend, a founder building an MVP, or a developer starting another backend service — run the CLI or web UI, get a consistent production-ready backend, and start writing business logic.

 No copy-pasting.
 No forgotten configs.
 No "how did I set this up last time."